About This Program

 - Been verified as being in good disciplinary standing

-- Satisfactorily completed all academic requirements, including clinical rotations and externship/clerkship program requirements
+- Satisfactorily completed all academic requirements, including all courses, clinical rotations and externship/clerkship program requirements, and the required Observed Structured Clinical Examination (OSCE)

 - Fulfilled all responsibilities and financial obligations to the college and university